j3br/myrk.se/src/pages/about.md

 > It could always be worse.

-## Things that interest me
+Things that interest me - in no particular order:
-In no particular order

-* Linux, open-source, automation
+* Linux, open-source
 * Cats
 * Programming